6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 5. Conclude with a Compelling Call-to-Action

-You don't have the luxury of making this part long.
-Keep your CTA to the point and state clearly what you want the recipient to do.
-Whether it's a meeting, phone call, or visit to your website, stay to the point and follow the rest of your message.
+After the sales pitch comes the call-to-action (CTA).
+You need to direct them to the next step for keeping the conversation going.
+That means a short and succinct message that demonstrates the value you’re offering and tells them what to do.
+Whether it's a meeting, phone call, or visit to your website, stay to the point and follow the rest of your messaging.

 6. Enhance Your Email Signature